 To avoid the inconvenience of replacing your stuff or coming out in the red it is in your best interest to pack as much as possible in your carry -on bag.

-Now that you know what you can pack, its time to figure out how much you can possibly fit in your suitcase.
+Now that you know what you can pack, its time to figure out how much of it you can possibly fit in your suitcase.
 The more you can fit in a carry on bag the better (most airlines do not weigh your carry-on).

-1. Plastic Bags, Vacuum Bags, and Compression Bags
+Plastic Bags, Vacuum Bags, and Compression Bags

 With vacuum bags, the downside is that a vacuum or hose is needed, and a puncture renders it useless.
-I personally prefer the Travis Travel Gear Space Saver Bags myself.
+I personally prefer the myself.
 These work just like the vacuum bags only you push the air out manually.
-If you have delicate clothes that wrinkle easily these bags may leave a mark but you can spray the clothes with wrinkle releaser once you arrive at your hotel.
+If you have delicate clothes that wrinkle easily these bags may leave a mark but you can spray the clothes with once you arrive at your hotel.

-2. Rolling Your Clothes by Hand
+Roll Your Clothes by Hand

-Rolling your clothes by hand may take a little time, but it is worth extra work!
-It gives you more room, but it can be part of your packing strategy.
-Put the clothing around the sides of the luggage, and it will help protect the items placed in the middle.
+An added benefit of rolling your clothes is that you can put the clothing around the sides of the luggage, and this will help protect the items placed in the middle.

-3. Packing Cubes
+Packing Cubes for Travel

 Packing cubes are great for making space, but also for the organization.
 It is very handy and makes packing quicker by allowing you to organize items into separate cubes based on category.
 In the past, I would sort through all my clothes to find my underwear which I foolishly packed below my shirts.
 As a result, all the rest of my clothes get jostled about and unorganized.
 Now I pack them into cubes, and it makes it easier to organize my items.
 I have a set of

-4. Downsize your toiletry items.
+Downsize your toiletry items.

 You need to downsize your toiletry items.

-5. Use every open space.
+Use every open space possible.

-Next, place your rolled clothing against the outer walls.
+Next, place your rolled clothes against the outer walls.
 This leaves the middle part open for your more fragile items.
 When all your large items are in, fill the empty spaces with leftover clothes, space saver containers, and anything else you need like a stuffed animal… we won’t judge.

 Do you have any questions or comments?
 Please comment below!